jforget/raku-Hamilton2/doc/Hamilton.en.md

 The benchmark receives three parameters:

 1. The map.
-In the example above, this would be `fr2015`.
+In the example above, this would be `--map=fr2015`.

 2. The current region.
-In the example above, this would be `HDF`.
+In the example above, this would be `--current=HDF`.

 3. The next region.
-In the example above, this would be `GES`.
+In the example above, this would be `--next=GES`.

 The programme runs six tests: